accetto/ubuntu-vnc-xfce-g3/docker/xfce-firefox/README.md

 #### Building images

-The fastest way to build the images locally:
+The fastest way to build the images:

 ```shell
 ### PWD = project root